 - 1. The Working Group on the Universal Periodic Review, established in accordance with Human Rights Council resolution 5/1, held its thirty-fifth session from 20 to 31 January 2020.
 The review of Lesotho was held at the 5th meeting, on 22 January 2020.
-The delegation of Lesotho was headed by Minister of Law, Constitutional Affairs and Human Rights, Honourable Sixtus Habofanoe Lehana.
+The delegation of Lesotho was headed by the Minister of Law and Constitutional Affairs, Sixtus Habofanoe Lehana.
 At its 9th meeting, held on 24 January 2020, the Working Group adopted the report on Lesotho. - 2.
-On 14January 2020, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Lesotho: Argentina, Burkina Faso and Republic of Korea. - 3.
-In accordance with paragraph 15 of the annex to Human Rights Council resolution 5/1 and paragraph 5 of the annex to Council resolution 16/21, the following documents were issued for the review of Lesotho: - (a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/35/LSO/1); - (b) A compilation prepared by the Office of the United Nations High Commissioner for Human Rights (OHCHR) in accordance with paragraph 15 (b) (A/HRC/WG.6/35/LSO/2); - (c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/35/LSO/3). - 4.
-A list of questions prepared in advance by Germany, Liechtenstein, Portugal on behalf of the Group of Friends on NMIRF's, Slovenia, Spain, United Kingdom of Great Britain and Northern Ireland and United States of America was transmitted to Lesotho through the troika.
+On 14 January 2020, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Lesotho: Argentina, Burkina Faso and Republic of Korea. - 3.
+In accordance with paragraph 15 of the annex to Human Rights Council resolution 5/1 and paragraph 5 of the annex to Council resolution 16/21, the following documents were issued for the review of Lesotho: - (a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/35/LSO/1); - (b) A compilation prepared by the Office of the United Nations High Commissioner for Human Rights (OHCHR) in accordance with paragraph 15 (b) (A/HRC/WG.6/35/LSO/2); - (c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/35/LSO/3 and Corr.1). - 4.
+A list of questions prepared in advance by Germany, Liechtenstein, Portugal, on behalf of the Group of Friends on national mechanisms for implementation, reporting and follow-up, Slovenia, Spain, the United Kingdom of Great Britain and Northern Ireland and the United States of America was transmitted to Lesotho through the troika.
 These questions are available on the website of the universal periodic review.